Cele3x/practical-seminar/README.md

 Each subfolder will be described in the following, starting with __Data Acquisition Study__:

 ## Data Acquisiton Study
 This folder contains all the material needed and obtained for and during the data acquisiton study.
+It does NOT contain the acutal gathered data for the coresponding participant, since this is not possible due to GitHubs size limitation for repositories.
+The actual data will be submitted seperatly on an USB devices.
 It is structured as follows:
 - Demographics: Contains a list of the demographics of all study participants, as well as some information about whether they were wearing glasses or not.
 Additionally it contains information about previous experience in VR and sportiness of the participants.
 - Video: Showing one voluniteer participanting in the conducted acquisiton study.
 Consense to show the video was obtained.